TokenMarketNet/sto/docs/source/index.rst

 * Maintaining audit logs of delivered actions

+The command line tool is locally installed via Docker and available for Windows, OSX and Linux.

 New to tokens and securities? `Read an introduction for security tokens <https://tokenmarket.net/news/security-tokens/what-are-security-tokens/>`_

 .. toctree::